Plugable 2.5G USB-C and USB to Ethernet Adapter

 Multi-Platform Convenience

-Quickly and easily add Ethernet connectivity, with performance up to 2.5Gbps to virtually any Mac, Windows, or Linux PC.
+Quickly and easily add Ethernet connectivity, with performance up to 2.5Gbps to virtually any Mac, Windows, iPhone 15, or Linux PC.
 Use either USB-C or USB 3.0 to connect, and connect instantly with built-in drivers on current versions of major operating systems.

 Compatible with: